giulia-berto/app-pynets/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.346-blue.svg)](https://doi.org/10.25663/brainlife.app.346)

 # app-pynets
 A Reproducible post-processing workflow for Structural and Functional Connectome Ensemble Learning.
 PyNets leverages Nilearn and Dipy fMRI and dMRI libraries to specify any of a variety of methodological choices and sampling individual structural and functional connectome estimates.
+PyNets is a post-processing workflow, which means that it can be run manually on virtually any preprocessed fMRI or dMRI data.

 ### Authors
 - Derek Pisner (dpisner@utexas.edu)